PEtab-dev/PEtab-GUI/README.md

 ## Features

-The PEtabGUI is a Pythin based graphical user interface that simplifies the creation, editing, and validation of PEtab parameter estimation problems.
+The PEtabGUI is a Python based graphical user interface that simplifies the creation, editing, and validation of PEtab parameter estimation problems.
 - **Unified Environment**
   - Integrates all PEtab components (SBML/PySB models, conditions, observables,